We Track Every AI Token. Here's Why That Matters More Than You Think.

 - Unit economics: Know your margins at the individual-customer level

-- Provider negotiation: Show your OpenAI rep exactly how many tokens you burn monthly
+- Provider negotiation: Show your rep exactly how many tokens you’re running monthly

 Try It

 Every website generated on WebZum has its costs tracked at the token level.
-The AI picks the most cost-effective provider for each step, and we know exactly what your website cost us to build.
-That’s how we keep pricing at $19/month without cutting corners.
+The AI picks the most cost-effective provider for each step, and we invest heavily in the generation pipeline to deliver a quality result.
+That’s how we keep pricing at $19/month with everything included.